zsparal/api-documentation/source/reference/v2/subscriptions-api/get-subscription.rst

        .. type:: mixed

      - The optional metadata you provided upon subscription creation.
-Metadata can for example be used to link an plan to a subscription.
+Metadata can for example be used to link a plan to a subscription.

    * - ``_links``